|System Type||Single Star|

 |Star Type||Main Sequence Dwarf-G|

-Thanks to the unchecked greed of the era, Garron System is almost exclusively known for the Massacre of Garron II (2792).
+Garron System is almost exclusively known for the Massacre of Garron II (2792).
 While that atrocity ultimately ignited the downfall of the Messers, a developing species was casually exterminated in the process.
 Now the system exists as a memorial to the potential dangers of terraforming.
+The System possibly possess an undiscovered jump point into Vanduul space.

 "I think my second summer house could go right there…"